 The Food Insecurity Experience Scale (FIES) produces a measure of the severity of food insecurity experienced by individuals or households, based on direct interviews.

 The FIES questions refer to the experiences of the individual respondent or of the respondent’s household as a whole.
-The questions focus on self-reported food-related behaviors and experiences associated with increasing difficulties in accessing food due to resource constraints.
+The questions focus on self-reported food-related behaviours and experiences associated with increasing difficulties in accessing food due to resource constraints.

 The FIES is derived from two widely-used experience-based food security scales: the U.S. Household Food Security Survey Module and the Latin American and Caribbean Food Security Scale (Spanish acronym ELCSA).
 It consists of a set of eight short yes/no questions asked directly to people.
 The questions focus on self-reported, food-related behaviours and experiences associated with increasing difficulties in accessing food due to resource constraints.
 The FIES is based on a well-grounded construct of the experience of food insecurity composed of three domains: uncertainty/anxiety, changes in food quality, and changes in food quantity.

-This sub-indicator is SDG indicator 2.1.2, contextualised for a farm survey.
+This sub-indicator is SDG indicator 2.1.2 contextualised for a farm survey.

 Sustainability criteria: Level on FIES scale